dgroomes/react-playground/webpack/README.md

 * Use `allowSyntheticDefaultImports: true` in the TypeScript config
   * [StackOverflow answer: use `allowSyntheticDefaultImports: true` in React projects](https://stackoverflow.com/a/57555126)
   * I don't know how this works, so I really need the reminder.
-* Webpack is probably the safest option.
+* webpack is probably the safest option.
-  * Webpack is safest because it's "Google-ability" is strongest, the docs are extensive, and the feature set is huge.
+  * webpack is safest because it's "Google-ability" is strongest, the docs are extensive, and the feature set is huge.

 ## Instructions